strojure/ring-undertow/README.md

       got from request using functions from the `strojure.ring-undertow.request` namespace.

+- Ring [response][ring_response] can be also an instance of custom type:

+    - Empty response `nil`, what causes HTTP 404 response.

-- Ring [response][ring_response] can be an instance of `HttpHandler`, this allows to easily initiate processing like websocket handshake.
+    - Undertow handler `io.undertow.server.HttpHandler`, what allows to easily initiate processing like websocket handshake.

+    - Future or promise `clojure.lang.IBlockingDeref`, what allows to initiate async execution from sync handler.

 ## Usage